 - accommodation at Preikestolen BaseCamp

-- Pulpit Rock Tours (tourist bus to Preikestolen)
+- Pulpit Rock Tours (bus to Preikestolen)

-- GoFjords (tourist bus to Preikestolen)
+- GoFjords (bus to Preikestolen)

 .

-Detailed map of our 12-day trip to Norway
+Detailed map of our 12-day Norway trip

 .

 - Is it expensive to travel in Norway?
-Simple strategies to reduce the cost of visiting one of the most beautiful countries in the world
+Practical tips to reduce the cost of your trip

 - Preikestolen with children – what it’s like to hike the most beautiful trail in Norway